mpangburn/IteratorTools/README.md

 // 1, 3, 5, 7, 9, ...
 ```

-The returned iterator-sequence adopts `LazySequenceProtocol`, so operations such as `map` and `filter` are implemented lazily.
-As a result, they can be used even though the sequence is infinite.
-In practice, iterating over the returned iterator-sequence requires a statement such as `break` or `return` to transfer the flow of control out of the otherwise infinite loop.

 ### product(\_:), product(\_:repeated:), mixedProduct(\_:\_:)
 The `product` functions return iterator-sequences for the Cartesian product of sequences.
 For sequences containing elements of the same type, `product` works as its Python counterpart in that the product can be generated from any number of sequences.
 To avoid compile-time ambiguity, the function for taking the product of sequences of different types has been renamed `mixedProduct`.
 Due to Swift's strong, static typing system, `mixedProduct` can take only a finite number of arguments.
 In the future, `mixedProduct` may be overloaded to take more than two arguments, but each of these implementations must be done individually.